 With OneNote 2010, you have virtually uninterrupted access to your notes and information by providing the ability to access your files from anywhere you are — whether at work, at home, or on the go.

 - OneNote Mobile 2010 for Windows Phone 7 If you have Windows Phone 7, you can use Microsoft Office Mobile 2010 to work with your notes from anywhere—whether you’re at work, at home, or on the go.
 OneNote Mobile 2010 is part of Office Mobile and already on your phone in the Office hub, so you don't need to download or install anything else to get started.
 You can use OneNote Mobile to create or update notes using many of the same tools you’re familiar with in the desktop version of OneNote, such as inserting voice memos and pictures into your notes, viewing notes and locating specific pages in a notebook, creating lists, and opening and editing notebooks that are stored on a SharePoint 2010 site.
-You can also add notes to a OneNote notebook that was created for you and synced to SkyDrive.
-This way, you can view and edit your notes on your phone using OneNote Mobile, on your computer using OneNote 2010, or online using the OneNote Web App in a web browser.
+You can also add notes to a OneNote notebook that was created for you and synced to OneDrive.
+This way, you can view and edit your notes on your phone using OneNote Mobile, on your computer using OneNote 2010, or online using OneNote Online in a web browser.

 Read more about Office Mobile 2010 for Windows Phone 7.

 If you have Windows Phone 7, get step-by-step help using your phone.

 OneNote 2010 supports simultaneous multi-user editing of notebooks.
 This is useful for single users who want to work with the same notebook on both a desktop and a laptop computer simultaneously without locking the file, but it's even more valuable for groups and teams who are sharing a notebook for brainstorming, planning ideas, capturing information in meetings, and so on.
 Shared notebooks are also useful for families who can use it for planning home renovations, gardening, recipes, wedding and event planning, and so on.